yordan-kanchelov/pixi-typescript-boilerplate/README.md

 ## Usage

-### Click on the green button "Use this template" on top of the repo or <br> <br> Simply copy paste this and start coding
+### Click on the green button "Use this template" on top of the repo or

+Simply copy paste this and start coding

 `git clone --depth=1 --branch=master https://github.com/yordan-kanchelov/pixi-typescript-boilerplate`